 To efficiently identify the many thousands of hailstones captured in the aerial imagery after the San Rafael hailstorm, automated feature detection techniques were explored.
 Simple thresholding of pixel luminosity for detecting hailstones performed poorly owing to similar luminosity from sparse grasses, light dirt patches, pale colored rocks and leaf debris, and for instances where hailstones were in contact.
-Despite the low contrast, hailstones were easily identifiable in the imagery by human observers, motivating the application of the state-of-art mask region-CNN (R-CNN) model (He et al., 2017).
-This technique combines the
+Despite the low contrast, hailstones were easily identifiable in the imagery by human observers, motivating the application of a convolutional neural network (CNN) model.
+This class of machine learning algorithms develops complex feature recognition filters independent of prior knowledge, inspired by processes within the animal visual cortex (Hubel and Wiesel, 1968).
+Over the last two decades, CNN's have become a rapidly developing research tool that excels at image recognition (e.g., Razavian et al., 2014; Krizhevsky et al., 2012).
+For hail detection, the state-of-art Mask Region-CNN (R-CNN) model was implemented (He et al., 2017).

-10 motivating the application of the state-of-art mask region-CNN (R-CNN) model (He et al., 2017).
 This technique combines the optimised selection and parallel processing of proposed feature regions (Fast R-CNN) with semantic segmentation, whereby each pixel is classified.
 Mask R-CCN architecture and implementation used is described in detail by He et al. (2017).

-To reduce memory requirements, the 489-megapixel aerial survey orthomosaic was divided into 1961 tiles of size 600 $\times$ 600 pixels, including a 50-pixel overlap along edges with neighbour tiles to avoid cropped hailstones (Fig. 1b, 2a,b).
-To

-- 15 provide a sufficiently large sample of hailstones for training the Mask R-CNN model, 12 tiles were manually selected that in total contained more than one thousand stones and were annotated using the VGG Image Annotator (VIA) tool (Dutta and Zisserman, 2019).
+To reduce memory requirements, the 489-megapixel aerial survey orthomosaic was divided into 1961 tiles of size 600×600 pixels, including a 50-pixel overlap along edges with neighbour tiles to avoid cropped hailstones (Fig. 11b, 12a,b).
+To provide a sufficiently large sample of hailstones for training the Mask R-CNN model, 12 tiles were manually selected that in total contained more than one thousand stones and were annotated using the VGG Image Annotator (VIA) tool (Dutta and Zisserman, 2019).
 These tiles were also selected to sample the varying background types across the orthomosaic.
-Nine tiles were randomly selected for training (containing 729 annotated hailstones) and the remaining three for validation (Fig. 1c).
-The Mask-RCNN training was initialized with the pre-trained weights from the Microsoft COCO dataset (set of $> 2 \times 10^5$ labelled - 20 images; Lin et al. (2014)), which capture many features in natural images.
+Nine tiles were randomly selected for training (containing 729 annotated hailstones) and the remaining three for validation (Fig. 11c).
+The Mask-RCNN training was initialized with the pre-trained weights from the Microsoft COCO dataset (set of $> 2 \times 10^5$ labelled images; Lin et al. (2014)), which capture many features in natural images.
 Utilizing these weights greatly reduces the training time required to recognize hail.
-The default learning and weighting configuration described by He et al. (2017) were applied and training was performed on 8 GPUs with 1 image per GPU for 3,000 iterations (~43 minutes of computation time).
+The default learning and weighting configuration described by He et al. (2017) were applied and training was performed on 8 GPUs with 1 image per GPU for 3,000 iterations (\sim 43 minutes of computation time).
 The trained model detected more than 94% of hailstones in each validation tile with a false alarm rate of < 1%.
 When applied to all tiles, the trained Mask R-CNN model detected a total of 46,871 hailstones.

-25 2.3 Hail Size Measurement
+20 2.3 Hail Size Measurement

 The segmentation mask generated by the Mask R-CNN model was initially tested for hail size measurement, but found to contain small errors that rendered it unsuitable.
-To provide the pixel-level accuracy required for measuring hailstones, an edge detection algorithm was developed to find the steep "lightness" gradient at the hailstone edge that occurs radially from the hailstone centroid (Figure 1d).
-The HSL color space is an alternative to Red-Green-Blue (developed for color displays) that is

-30 commonly used in computer vision applications for reducing the correlation between colors (Cheng et al., 2001).
+To provide the pixel-level accuracy required for measuring hailstones, an edge detection algorithm was developed to find the steep "lightness" gradient at the hailstone edge that occurs radially from the hailstone centroid (Figure 11d).
+The HSL color space is an alternative to Red-Green-Blue (developed for color displays) that is commonly used in computer vision applications for reducing the correlation between colors (Cheng et al., 2001).
 The hailstone centroids required to initialize the edge detection technique are derived from the segmentation mask.
 Two additional quality control steps are also applied to the centroids and image tiles: